arangodb/docs/3.8/programs-arangod-arangosearch.md

 The exact number of threads to use for asynchronous tasks (0 == autodetect).

+{% hint 'info' %}
-From version 3.7.5 on, `arangosearch.consolidation-threads` and
+From version 3.7.5 on, the commit and consolidation thread counts should be set separately via the following options instead:
-`arangosearch.commit-threads` should be set separately instead.
-They overrule `arangosearch.threads`.
-If only `arangosearch.threads` is specified and greater than 0, then the value is divided by 2 and used for both of the new options.
+- `--arangosearch.commit-threads`
+- `--arangosearch.commit-threads-idle`
+- `--arangosearch.consolidation-threads`
+- `--arangosearch.consolidation-threads-idle`

+If either `--arangosearch.commit-threads` or `--arangosearch.consolidation-threads` is set, then `--arangosearch.threads`
+and `arangosearch.threads-limit` are ignored.
+If only the legacy options are set, then the commit and consolidation thread counts are calculated as follows:
+- Maximum: The smaller value out of `--arangosearch.threads` and `arangosearch.threads-limit` divided by 2, but at least 1.
+- Minimum: the maximum divided by 2, but at least 1.
+{% endhint %}

 `arangosearch.threads-limit`